 Mexicali Baja California, Mexico Travel Guide

-Mexicali mainly relies on a public bus network for local transport.
+Mexicali mainly is based on a city bus system for getting around locally.
 There is no metro or tram system within the city.
 The bus network covers most urban areas, making it an economical way to travel.

-If you are unsure about bus numbers or directions, hotel staff or locals can provide helpful guidance.
+If you are unsure about bus numbers or directions, hotel personnel or locals may give helpful guidance.

-Google Maps can sometimes provide public transit routes, though real-time data may be less reliable than in larger cities.
+Google Maps can sometimes provide public transit routes, though real-time data might be less reliable than in larger cities.

-Learning simple Spanish phrases can be useful for communicating with drivers and asking for directions.
+Learning simple Spanish phrases can be useful for communicating with operators and asking for directions.

 Not typically available in Mexicali.